LeandroBarone/python-ascii_magic/README.md

 ## quick_test()

-Loads a random Unsplash picture with the default parameters and prints it to the terminal, allowing you to verify in a single line of code that everything is running O.K.
+Loads a cat picture from [Cat as a Service](https://cataas.com/) with the default parameters and prints it to the terminal, allowing you to verify in a single line of code that everything is running O.K.

 ```python
 AsciiArt.quick_test() -> None